Vendor vs. Subrecipient: Guidance on Appropriate Classification of Legal Relationships

 Before entering into a relationship with another entity under a sponsored award in which the other entity will provide goods or services or substantive, programmatic work to Harvard as the prime recipient of funding, a determination must be made as to the nature of the legal relationship of Harvard and other entity, which in turn will determine the type of legal agreement required to document the relationship.
 This is a significant decision because it determines the allocation of responsibilities and influences the appropriate application of indirect cost rates.
 In the case of a subagreement, it is incumbent upon the prime recipient (Harvard) to ensure that subrecipients conduct their portions of research projects in compliance with all applicable terms and conditions of awards and subawards and that project costs incurred by subrecipients are reasonable and allowable.
 Agreements with contractors (vendors) for the purchase of services, however, typically do not bind vendors to the full set of sponsor terms and conditions, and are subject to competitive bidding procurement practices, to assure that funds paid to vendors do not exceed fair market value.

-Section 200.330 Subrecipient and Contractor Determinations, as well as section 200.22 Contractor and 200.92 Subaward of the Uniform Guidance provide guidance on making subrecipient and contractor determinations.
+Section 200.331 Subrecipient and Contractor Determinations, as well as section 200.1 Definitions for Contractor and Subaward of the Uniform Guidance provide guidance on making subrecipient and contractor determinations.

 Context for this Guidance